Endpoint Central configurations

 Introduction to configurations

-Desktop Central offers configurations that help administrators manage applications, system settings, desktop settings, and security policies.
+Endpoint Central (formerly known as Desktop Central) offers configurations that help administrators manage applications, system settings, desktop settings, and security policies.
 These are extremely helpful in baselining systems and targets can be selected at user or system level.
 A group of configurations can also be applied together using the collection feature.
 The selected settings comes into action either during user logon or computer startup (depending on the type of configuration applied) to minimise the loss of productivity.
 Status of the applied configurations can also be tracked anytime.

 Standardize configurations across your network by applying: